glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 - **[Multithreading (computer architecture) - Wikipedia](<https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>)**
 - **[Thread (computing) - Wikipedia](<https://en.wikipedia.org/wiki/Thread_(computing)>)**

 **Multithreading** is a concept that enable us to use multiple thread to execute tasks.
+See [concurrency](/computer-and-programming-fundamentals/concurrency) for an introduction to concurrency.

 ### Thread

-Thread is a unit of execution in CPU, it can execute a set of instruction, basically it is a "worker" in a CPU.
+Thread is a unit of execution in CPU, it can execute a set of instruction.
+Basically, it is a "worker" in a CPU.
 Thread exist within a [process](/operating-system/process-management#process--thread) and has its own data including thread ID, program counter, a register set, and a stack.

 In multithreading, instead of just one thread or one worker in a process, multiple thread is utilized.
-The benefit is we are not limited to complete a single task at a time, for example, a mobile app can fetch data from remote server while also loading data from local storage.
-If possible, we can also divide a computationally intensive task into smaller, parallelizable subtasks, and use multiple threads to speeds up the overall execution time.
+The benefit is we are not limited to complete a single task at a time.
+For example, a mobile app can fetch data from remote server while also loading data from local storage.
+If possible, we can also divide a computationally intensive task into smaller, parallelizable subtasks, and use multiple threads to speeds up the overall execution time (achieving parallelism).

 A thread can also be **blocked**, which means the thread is unable to make progress or continue its execution because it is waiting for a certain event such as I/O results or condition to occur.
 Blocked thread can be inefficient, as it is unable to perform any useful work.